 Since squalane has a hydrating effect on the skin, it helps to keep the skin looking healthy and nourished.
 Healthy, nourished skin also has the benefit of looking younger, so it really is win win.

-It acts like an emollient, meaning that it helps to trap moisture into the small spaces between the skin cells, keeping the skin smooth and hydrated.
+Squalane benefits the skin because it acts like an emollient, meaning that it helps to trap moisture into the small spaces between the skin cells, keeping the skin smooth and hydrated.

 This is different to how an occlusive type of moisturiser works.
 Occlusive moisturisers work by forming a physical barrier on the skin to help prevent moisture loss.
 They can feel heavy and greasy on the skin, often feeling uncomfortable and cause the skin to appear oily.

-Squalane also has antioxidant properties, that help to protect and nourish the skin.
+Another answer to what is squalane good for is that it also has antioxidant properties, that help to protect and nourish the skin.
 Antioxidants help to neutralise unstable molecules called free radicals that are present in UV light and in the environmental toxins and pollutants that come into contact with the skin.

 Free radicals cause damage to the skin cells which leads to premature ageing.
 So neutralising them with an antioxidant product such as squalane helps to look after the needs of the skin.

 Squalane is non comedogenic, meaning that it doesn’t block the pores.
-This is beneficial to acne prone skin types, as it won’t trap dirt and bacteria in the skin cells, that can lead to more spots and breakouts.
+This is beneficial to acne prone skin types, as it won’t trap dirt and bacteria in the skin cells, which can lead to more spots and breakouts.

 Squalane is found in facial moisturisers, serums and facial oils.
 It’s not thought to cause any skin irritation and is suitable for all skin types and can be used by anyone.

 It’s also often added to hair care products, as it makes an excellent hydrator for the hair.
 It helps to protect the hair from the drying effects of heat damage and tame frizz, without overloading the hair like some oils do.